renesas-rz/rz_linux_distros/docs/getting_started/getting_started_debian.md

     ![Image name](images_debian/create_image.png)

-- Enter administrator password.
+- Enter the administrator password.
 The tool will then download, build, and install QEMU version 8.2.9.
 If it's already installed, this step will be skipped.

     ![Download QEMU](images_debian/download_QEMU.png)